Are you a no-till gardener or do you prefer to till?

 However, I will mention, when we tilled our garden before it was half the size, and we used a tiller.
 Tillers are great for smaller gardens.
 If you are like us and have a large garden, you can still use a tiller.
 However, a tractor with proper attachments will make your gardening experience a lot easier.

-So remember, a no-dig garden can save you some work (over time) in the spring.
-But during the fall, tilling has proven faster for us.
+Remember, a no-dig garden can save you some work (overtime) in the spring.
+However, during the fall, tilling has proven faster for us.

 When you have a no-dig garden you spend a lot of time on the phone looking for items you need to cover.

-Sure, if you are fortunate enough to have a huge amount of acreage where you cut down and chip your own wood chips then that is awesome.
+Sure, if you are fortunate enough to have a huge amount of acreage where you cut down and chop your own wood chips then that is great.
 I have wooded areas on my property, but not enough to be my own supplier of wood chips.

-But for me, this proved to be a large problem.
+However, for me, this proved to be a big problem.

 And honestly, I got sick of spending so much time on Craigslist and making phone calls trying to track down what I needed.
 It was especially irritating when everyone tried to charge me for what I needed.

 I live the homesteading lifestyle to save money, not spend more of it.

 Now, I don’t have to worry about it.
 I can depend on my chickens for chicken manure.
 Plus, if I want more I live in an area with a lot of chicken houses where people are only too happy to get rid of their abundance of chicken manure.